 There are also pretty pastels of pinks or white that fit in with cooler colour themes.
 There is even a soft pale yellow cultivar, called 'Creamery', although it is not a strong grower.
 There are single, semi-double and double flower forms, as well as rosebud and star-shaped types.
 There are literally hundreds of named cultivars, though I have rarely known the names of any of mine, and in my experience, many of the newfangled cultivars don't have the toughness of the old varieties (which are often obtainable these days only as cuttings from the gardens of friends).
-'Big Red' (pictured at the end of the plant entry) is a recent release that has proved the exception to this: it has rich red flowers through much of the year - I have had good success with it.
-It is actually a 'Calliope' Pelargonium: a cross between a zonal Pelargonium and an ivy-leaved Pelargonium, and is more resistant to disease than the regular zonal types, with a semi-trailing habit.
+'Big Red' (pictured at the end of the plant entry) is a recent release that has proved the exception to this: it has rich red flowers through much of the year and I have had good success with it.
+It is actually a 'Calliope' Pelargonium: a cross between a zonal Pelargonium and an ivy-leaved Pelargonium, and is more resistant to disease and robust than the regular zonal types, with a semi-trailing habit.
 Other 'Big' varieties of different colours, however, don't seem to be as good as 'Big Red', unfortunately.
 Fancy-leaved types with gold or blackish leaves, or dark-banded foliage are a subgroup of the zonal type.

 They are South African in origin, and flower almost all year round if trimmed back every so often through the year they will flower almost perpetually in our mild climate.
 Early to mid-spring is probably their absolute peak flowering time, especially if they have been pruned by around two-thirds in early autumn to allow the development of a good plant structure.
 It seems that painting or squirting the tops of pruned stems with methylated spirits helps to quickly seal the cut.
 They should be tip pruned after the main pruning to develop a compact shape.
 These plants want sun and light, alkaline, well-drained soil on the dry side, with good air circulation around them.
 I do, however, have a bright pink one called 'Shady Lady' that grows well in shade.